Ryan4253/TenshiTranslator/README.md

 Example replacement & correction with regex

 ## Requirements
-To run the program, you need Python >= 3.10
+The applications are tested on Windows and are available directly for use The Python package version requires Python >= 3.10
-To use the offline and batch translator, you need Windows, and download Sugoi Toolkit from [here](https://www.patreon.com/mingshiba/about)
+To use the offline and batch translator, you need to download Sugoi Toolkit from [here](https://www.patreon.com/mingshiba/about)
 To use the batch translator, you need a computer with a Nvidia GPU and [CUDA](https://developer.nvidia.com/cuda-downloads)

 ## Benchmarks